aerobless/SmartHome/docs/hardware/index.md

 ### Infrared

 #### Logitech Harmony Hub
-Used to control TV, external speakers and air conditioner.
+Logitech Harmony Hub is a infrared broadcast device that is accessed over wifi.
+It can be directly integrated into Home Assistant.
+From Home Assistant infrared codes can be sent to control various devices.
+In my setup I use it to control the TV, speakers and in summer the AC machine.

 ![Logitech Harmony Hub](logitech_harmony_hub.jpg){: style="height:50px"}

 ### ZigBee

 #### Dresden Elektronik ConBee Stick
 I use a Dresden Elektronik ConBee stick as ZigBee gateway for all of my ZigBee devices.
-The ConBee stick is plugged directly into the Intel Nuc running Home Assistant.
+The ConBee is a USB stick that's plugged directly into the Intel Nuc running Home Assistant.
 In Home Assistant I'm using the deCONZ addon for adding and configuring ZigBee devices.

 ![ConBee](conbee.jpg){: style="height:50px"}

 ### WiFi & Ethernet

 #### FRITZ!Box 5490
-The router recommended by my internet provider (Init 7).
+I'm using the Fritz!Box 5490 as router and DHCP server.
 This is the fiber version.
-It works very well and I'm quite happy.
-It's easy to set static IPs in the local network and port forwarding works well.
-I don't use the WiFi feature.
+It works well and it's easy to configure & manage static IPs which is something you have to do often in a well organized Smart Home setup.
+I'm not using the wifi-router functionality because it's not located ideally for spreading the wifi signal.
+I'm also not using any of Fritz!'s smart home features.

 ![FRITZ!Box 5490](fritzbox5490.jpg){: style="height:150px"}

-#### D-Link DGS-105

-#### Google Wifi
+#### Google Nest Wifi
-I use this only because it's made by Google and looks quite nice.
+I use a single Google Nest Wifi as my access point.
+It provides fast wireless access at gigabit speeds and has various optimizations for multi-device access as well as future compatibility to BLE and Thread for smart home device integrations.
+Additionally it looks nice and can be placed openly which improves the spread of the wifi signal as well.
+I run my Nest Wifi in bridge mode, which means it's DHCP server functionality is disabled and it simply extends my LAN over wifi.

+!!! warning
+    Beware that Google Nest Wifi does not support mesh networking in bridge mode.
+So if you're using a Fritz!Box or similar router for managing statics IPs you cannot run a Google Nest Wifi mesh network.
+This is a bit of a downside, so I would not recommend using this wifi router if you're planning to run a mesh network.

 ![Google Wifi](google_wifi.jpg){: style="height:150px"}